 "He would get out there and bounce an anchor around looking for underwater breaks and points," Nixon said.
 "We did not know where the fish went when they left the bushes, but he did.
 He would get out there and find whole populations of structure bass that had never seen a lure."

 David Fritts of Lexington, N.C., is known as professional bass fishing's crankbait king.
-Though he learned a lot of his craft through trial and error, he did have a "partner in cranking."
+Though he learned much of his craft through trial and error, he had a "partner in cranking."

 "I never had anybody take me out there and say, 'This is the best crankbait, this is the best rod for a crankbait, this is the best water to throw a crankbait on,"' Fritts said.
 "I learned a lot of that stuff on my own, but one who helped me tremendously in that learning process was Jerry Lohr.
 Jerry was my team partner on the Carolina circuits for eight years."

-Fritts said that Lohr had the same kind of fascination with crankbaits and deep structure as he did.
+Fritts said that Lohr had the same fascination with crankbaits and deep structure as he did.
 The two anglers spent countless hours in the boat discovering and fine-tuning deep-water crankbait fishing.

 "We were always competing against other great structure fishermen like Abe Abernathy and David Wright," Fritts said.
-"That really pushed Jerry and me to learn as much as we possibly could."
+"That pushed Jerry and me to learn as much as possible."

 In 1974, western fishing legend Dee Thomas had just collected a routine tournament-winning check on his home lake when 15-year-old Gary Klein approached him and said, "Wow, that was neat.
-Just think, if I had been fishing that tournament, I could have beat you."
+I could have beat you if I had been fishing that tournament."

 Instead of being insulted, Thomas was amused by young Klein's reaction to witnessing his first bass tournament.
-In fact, that initial quip from Klein sparked a five-year fishing apprenticeship and a lifelong friendship.
+That initial quip from Klein sparked a five-year fishing apprenticeship and a lifelong friendship.

-"Dee took me under his wing and really expedited my learning process," Klein said.
-"From the time I was 15 until I was 20, Dee taught me how to read water, the critical aspects of boat positioning and the intricacies of shallow-water flipping."
+"Dee took me under his wing and expedited my learning process," Klein said.
+"From the time I was 15 until I was 20, Dee taught me how to read water, the critical aspects of boat positioning, and the intricacies of shallow-water flipping."

 While Klein was studying the skinny water with Thomas, he was also receiving expert instruction in the deep end with western deep-water wizard Mike Folkstead.

-"Mike was a tremendous influence on my fishing as well," Klein said.
+"Mike was a tremendous influence on my fishing," Klein said.
 "I spent countless weekends with him on Lake Mead and Havasu learning deep-water techniques.
-I really credit Mike with teaching me how to interpret electronics."
+I credit Mike with teaching me how to interpret electronics."

-Klein said that both Thomas and Folkstead represented the forefront of their respected strengths.
+Klein said that both Thomas and Folkstead represented the forefront of their respective strengths.
 "They were on the cutting edge of fishing technology - rods, reels, boats, motors, trolling motors, electronics - they ran everything up the flagpole to give it a try.
-They were way ahead of their time, and that helped me tremendously when I turned pro."
+They were ahead of their time, which helped me tremendously when I turned pro."